This unique four-day comprehensive

 Structure

-depth of the material is geared for
+Although the depth of the material is

-electrical engineers, many plant electrical
+geared for electrical engineers, many plant

-technicians responsible for system
+electrical technicians responsible for

-protection and equipment have found the material
+system protection and equipment have found

-extremely useful in their job.
-Depending
+the material extremely useful in their job.
+More details are available

-This course is structured to provide information
+This course is structured to

-and methods needed to conducting a
+provide information and methods needed to

-short circuit and protective device
+conducting a short circuit and protective

-coordination study for both low voltage and
+device coordination study for both low

-medium voltage distribution systems.
+voltage and medium voltage distribution

 Materials include tips and techniques not